ctholho/qryo/README.md

 	}
 }
 ```
-Those are merely send to the server.
-If you want to implement an offline capable search,
+If you want to use that on the client you have implement the same server logic.
+In this
-you have implement a function.
-In this case it's pretty straight forward if you have not
+case it's pretty straight forward.
+But what if you use many filters and have a lot of
-much data and limited filters.
+data?

 Ways to handle this on Qryo's end:
 * Provide a BaaS specific QueryFactory to make requests "isomorphic".
 * Offer tools to implement dynamic filters – powerful but hard to get DX right
   * E.g. provide easy bindings for [alaSQL](http://alasql.org)?
   * Or: this is [an interesting approach](https://stackoverflow.com/a/20404324/8130552)
+* Obvious candidate for a web worker

-Another way is to do opt out and show that users are offline.
+Another way is to do opt out and simply show that users are offline.

 ### Idempotency
 One minor challenge is to guarantee idempotency for POST requests (e.g. for an RPC).